vppillai/h3Docs/apps/ota_bootloader/readme.md

 3. If the image is not valid, the bootloader invalidates the image by setting “Invalidate” 0xF0 in STATUS field of header present in the external flash and restarts the Image-Programming sequence.

-4. Once the copied image has been validated, the Bootloader updates STATUS field of the image header in the copied image of the Program-Flash area as “Valid” by writing a value "0xF8", then jumps to the Application Image.
+4. If image is verfied successfully, Bootloader updates STATUS field of the image header in external flash-

+   a)  checks the header-status field, if it is "Downloaded" (0xFE) updates it as "Unbooted"(0xFC) and jumps to application image.

+   b)  if already a validated image (header-status value is "0xF8"), it starts running application image ignoring above mentioned step a).

 6. Header structure (256 bytes) :